harshinimohan2002/Recuritment-Funnel-Analysis/README.md

 - Recruitment KPIs
 - Hiring analysis
 - Candidate source analysis
-- Candidate status distribution

 ## Key Insights
 - Tracks hiring performance.
 - Identifies the most effective recruitment sources.
-- Helps monitor the recruitment pipeline.
+- Naukri was one of the recruitment sources contributing to candidate applications in the selected data.